 Soil and Burgess & Finch:

 These are by far the best quality in my opinion, yet the most expensive brand of essential oils.
 Soil offers certified organic essential oils.
 These therapeutic grade oils are more ‘concentrated’ and pure than other brands, and therefore more effective.
 If you can afford it, then these are my most recommended brands of essential oils, especially if you are more interested in the healing/ aroma-therapeutic benefits of essential oils rather than the fragrances.
-You can buy from the Soil range here, and from the Burgess & Finch range directly from their website, or from Dischem.
+You can buy the Soil range from Faithful to Nature or from Dischem, and from the Burgess & Finch range directly from their website, or from Dischem.

 This is an affordable brand of essential oils, and many of the essential oils in my own collection are from Windrose.
 I am slowly replacing these with Soil or Burgess & Finch oils, one bottle and one salary at a time.
 I recommend this brand for anyone starting out in natural DIY and aromatherapy.
 I also recommend using more affordable brands like this for recipes that require scents such as perfumes, sprays and soaps, as these are perfume-grade.
 Windrose offers a wide variety of essential oils (unlike Dischem’s house brand), and their products can also be found at Dischem.